orimarselasirg/orimarselasirg/README.md

 <h2 align = 'left'>👀 About Me</h2>
 <br/>

-- 👨🏻‍💻  I'm finishing Henry's bootcamps, 8 months of learning and putting into practice the knowledge acquired
+- 👨🏻‍💻  I'm finished Henry's bootcamps, 9 months of learning and putting into practice the knowledge acquired

-- 📚  Currently i'm working on my individual project for Henry's Bootcamp
+- 📚  Currently i'm working on a project for a transports company

 - 🔎  I'm looking for to collaborate and work on projects that help generate a better world, I am passionate about development and one of my premises is 'If you can imagine it, you can develop it'